 Not for just a cup now but long-term storage for later

-As I listened to my friends’ experiences with roasting and grinding the beans and then enjoying the fruits of their labor, I was impressed with the versatility of green coffee beans.
+As I listened to my friends’ experiences with roasting and grinding the beans and then enjoying the fruits of their labor, I was impressed with the versatility of green coffee beans (I used Nicaraguan).
 Coffee drinkers are a lot like beer drinkers.
 Each has his or her own preferences and often refuse to drink anything else.
 By using beans that haven’t yet been roasted, each person can get the customized taste and body they want for that perfect cup of coffee.

-Coffee-Reserves ships all their green coffee beans packed in nitrogen, which forces oxygen out of the container, giving the beans a longer shelf life.
-For more protection against oxygen, an oxygen absorber is also added.
-I especially appreciate the fact that their bucket of green coffee beans is, in fact, a bucket of 2 lb. bags, insuring that each and every bag remains sealed and fresh until it’s opened.
+Some coffee companies will ship their green coffee beans packed in nitrogen, which forces oxygen out of the container, giving the beans a longer shelf life.
+For more protection against oxygen, an oxygen absorber is also typically added.

 The Green Coffee Beans Experiment